-Mr. Gaughan is a resident of Winooski, Vermont.
+Mr. Gaughan is a resident of Burlington, Vermont.
 He became Executive Director and Secretary of the Bond Bank and Executive Director of the Vermont Educational and Health Buildings Financing Agency on January 2, 2018.
 He was previously a Director and a Public-Private Partnerships Manager for a national community development finance nonprofit.
 He also has related experience as a public finance banker focused on governmental, housing, and community facilities transactions.
-Mr. Gaughan earned a Bachelor of Arts degree from Middlebury College and a Master of City Planning degree from the University of Pennsylvania.
+Mr. Gaughan is a member of the City of Burlington's Planning Commission and a board member of the Vermont Government Finance Officers Association.
+He earned a Bachelor of Arts degree from Middlebury College and a Master of City Planning degree from the University of Pennsylvania.